-778. The Heads of State and Government underlined the importance of international trade and trade facilitation as one of the priorities of the Vienna Programme of action for the Landlocked Developing Countries for the decade 2014-2024, and noted that the Trade Facilitation Agreement of WTO is particularly important for landlocked developing countries to gain a more efficient flow of goods and services as well as improved international competitiveness resulting from lower transaction costs, and called upon the international community to ensure that the agreement on trade facilitation in the final outcome of the Doha Round fulfils the objective of lowering transaction costs by, inter alia, reducing transport time and enhancing certainty in transborder trade.
-The Heads of State and Government further urged developed countries to honour their commitments related to technical assistance and capacity building to enable developing countries to implement the Trade Facilitation Agreement (TFA).
+899. The Heads of State and Government underlined the importance of international trade and trade facilitation as one of the priorities of the Vienna Programme of action for the Landlocked Developing Countries for the decade 2014-2024, and noted that the Trade Facilitation Agreement of WTO is particularly important for Landlocked Developing Countries to gain a more efficient flow of goods and services as well as improved international competitiveness resulting from lower transaction costs, and called upon the international community to ensure that the agreement on trade facilitation in the final outcome of the Doha Round fulfills the objective of lowering transaction costs by, inter alia, reducing transport time and enhancing certainty in transborder trade.
+The Heads of State and Government further urged developed countries to honor their commitments related to technical assistance and capacity building to enable developing countries to implement the Trade Facilitation Agreement (TFA).

-779. The Heads of State and Government underscored the important role of UNCTAD as the focal point within the UN system for the integrated treatment of trade and development and interrelated issues in the areas of finance, technology, investment and sustainable development and it should conduct research into an analysis of macroeconomic policies, trade, investment, finance, debt, poverty, international migration and emerging issues, and their interdependence, as referred to in the Accra Accord adopted in the 12th Conference of UNCTAD also in the Doha Mandate adopted in its 13th Conference, and the Nairobi Maafikiano adopted at its 14th Conference.
-Such research should be used to help developing countries to meet their development goals including poverty eradication to improve the welfare of their citizens and to address the opportunities and challenges created by globalization.
-They further reiterated the need to continue the operationalization of UNCTAD's relevant functions in the areas of globalization, policy space and corporate responsibility and the reinvigoration of its intergovernmental machinery.
+900. The Heads of State and Government underscored the important role of UNCTAD as the focal point within the UN system for the integrated treatment of trade and development and interrelated issues in the areas of finance, technology, investment and sustainable development and it should conduct research into an analysis of macroeconomic policies, trade, investment, finance, debt, poverty, international migration and emerging issues, and their interdependence, as referred to in the Accra Accord adopted in the 12th Conference of UNCTAD, the Doha Mandate adopted in its 13th Conference, the Nairobi Maafikiano adopted at its 14th Conference, and the Bridgetown Covenant adopted at its 15th Conference, which calls for among others, the promotion of an inclusive and resilient economic recovery in developing countries, as they grapple with the impacts of the COVID-19 pandemic, the debi crisis, the climate emergency and other unprecedented challenges.
+Such research should be used to help developing countries to meet their development goals including poverty eradication and economic growth to improve the welfare of their citizens and to address the opportunities and challenges created by globalization.
+They further reiterated the need to continue the operationalization of UNCTAD's relevant functions in the areas of globalization, policy space and corporate responsibility and the reinvigoration of its intergovernmental machinery, taking into consideration the Bridgetown Covenant and the Spirit of Speightstown adopted at the 15th Session of UNCTAD (Barbados, 03-07 October 2021).

-780. The Heads of State and Government took note of the UNCTAD-UNDP Creative Economy Report 2010 that provides empirical evidence, in-depth analysis and new insights showing that the creative industries, linking economic, cultural, technological and social aspects of development at both the macro and micro levels, are among the most dynamic emerging sectors in world trade that could offer to developing countries new opportunities in the world economy.
+901. The Heads of State and Government took note of the UNCTAD-UNDP Creative Economy Report 2010 and the UNCTAD 2022 Creative Economic Outlook that provides empirical evidence, in-depth analysis and new insights showing that the creative industries, linking economic, cultural, technological and social aspects of development at both the macro and micro levels, are among the most dynamic emerging sectors in world trade that could offer to developing countries new opportunities in the world economy.
 The Heads of State and Government therefore encouraged UNCTAD to develop a technical assistance programme in creative economy in order to enhance and strengthen developing countries capacity to compete in these sectors.
-The Heads of State and Government further encouraged UNCTAD to fulfil its mandates and assist governments on issues related to the development dimension of the creative economy, in line with the three pillars of UNCTAD's work by assisting developing countries and LDCs to enhance their creative economies for trade and development, in accordance with national plans and priorities.
+The Heads of State and Government further encouraged UNCTAD to fulfil its mandates and assist governments on issues related to the development dimension of the creative economy, in line with the three pillars of UNCTAD's work by assisting developing countries, including LDCs to enhance their creative economies for trade and development, in accordance with national plans and priorities.